diego-conti/ratatoskr/README.md

 ### Creation of generic parameters

 A common situation in computations is when a parameter is required to contain the generic element in some space, depending on generic symbols, e.g. the generic symmetrix matrix of order *n*.
-The following directives are available:
+The following directives are available.

 	generic_diagonal_metric(&Parameters::g,&Parameters::G,&Parameterd::metric_parameters)

 accepts the following arguments:

-		- `g` is a member of `Parameters` of type `unique_ptr<PseudoRiemannianStructure>` which will be populated with the metric
+- `g` is a member of `Parameters` of type `unique_ptr<PseudoRiemannianStructure>` which will be populated with the metric.
-		- `G` is a member of `Parameters` of type `unique_ptr<LieGroup>` representing the Lie algebra
+- `G` is a member of `Parameters` of type `unique_ptr<LieGroup>` representing the Lie algebra.
 - `metric_parameters` is a member of `Parameters`of type lst which will contain the symbols used to populate the metric.

 This directive has the effect of populating `Parameters::g` with a generic diagonal metric.
 There are no command-line parameters associated to it.

 	generic_metric_from_nonzero_entries	(&Parameters::g,&Parameters::G,&Parameterd::metric_parameters)

 accepts the following arguments:

-		- `g` is a member of `Parameters` of type `unique_ptr<PseudoRiemannianStructure>` which will be populated with the metric
+- `g` is a member of `Parameters` of type `unique_ptr<PseudoRiemannianStructure>` which will be populated with the metric.
-		- `G` is a member of `Parameters` of type `unique_ptr<LieGroup>` representing the Lie algebra
+- `G` is a member of `Parameters` of type `unique_ptr<LieGroup>` representing the Lie algebra.
 - `metric_parameters` is a member of `Parameters`of type lst which will contain the symbols used to populate the metric.

 This directive has the effect of populating `Parameters::g` with the generic metric for which the only nonzero entries correspond to a fixed subset of the entries are zero.
 The pairs *row,column* corresponding to nonzero entries should be passed on the command line as a space separated list of comma-separated pairs, e.g.